bnesposito/bnesposito.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am an economist and a statistician.
-I am also a Economics PhD student at the University of British Columbia.
+I am also an Economics PhD student at the University of British Columbia.
 I hold a MSc in Statistics from KU Leuven and a BA in Economics from Universidad del Pacifico.

 I am interested in econometrics, bayesian statistics, machine learning and their applications in real world problems.